Janoher/MoneroMarket/README.md

 This is my very first website that I have ever built and deployed, and I hope that this website helps with the future adoption of cryptocurrencies and combating mass surveillance.
-If anyone feels like they want to help and contribute to spreading financial freedom to all, please consider contributing to the code if you are a fellow developer, or by donating to the Monero address and view key down below.
+If anyone feels like they want to help and contribute to spreading financial freedom to all, please consider contributing to the code if you are a fellow developer, or by donating to the Monero address down below.

 <strong>Donation</strong>: 466eP39DT6ua2ER2Xm6Mm73HyDph4UKzS6A8s2HVZEipZtYjZwoFfV9eKzAtZu49EaDSsucMJ1RNodFUW5QuEetJCN4cjmq <br />
 <strong>View Key</strong>: b9001ba2430a88947adefcc29f61d6b3732e14d29d4e2b0bce6c92e88a91210e